febrero 18, 2023 8 lectura mínima

 Washing all natural oils away can lead to a dry scalp and strands that are more prone to breakage.

-And now that we have a better understanding behind the science of dirty hair, let’s answer the question that you were all waiting for: should you straighten dirty hair?
+And now that we have a better understanding behind the science of dirty hair, let's answer the question that you were all waiting for: can you straighten dirty or unwashed hair?

-Put simply, it is not recommended to straighten dirty hair.
+Put simply, you can't flat iron unwashed hair.
 When we straighten our hair, we usually use heat styling tools such as a flat iron, which can reach temperatures of up to 450°F (230°C).

 Exposing product buildup to high temperatures means that all this dirt essentially gets burnt on your hair, causing a frizzy and lifeless look instead of a smooth and sleek one.